RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

-# Challenging topics in Physics
+# Potential topics in Physics

 <p align="center">
   <img width="1000" height="500" src="equations.jpg">
 </p>

-NOTE:

-- THIS IS A WORK IN PROGRESS.

-- ONLY THE DATA SCRAPING PART IS FINISHED.

-- I'M CURRENTLY BUSY WITH THE DATA EXPLORATION, CLEANING AND ANALYSIS WHICH WILL BE UPLOADED HERE SHORTLY.

-Back to the project!
+What do you mean by potential topics, you might ask.
+Please read below to find out.

 A couple of years ago, my long distance girlfriend at that time was studying for the University entrance exams when she asked me to teach her how to [compute the square root of decimal numbers](youtube.com/watch?v=v7AUT1TMxZM&t=8s).
 Instead of just sending her a video with my explanation, I decided to start a [channel on YouTube](https://www.youtube.com/channel/UCQJtnudYBb-nULKBjmkhTnw).

-I made some other videos based on questions other friends asked me and some other random topics in Mathematics and Physics but I was always trying to think of a more sound way for choosing topics that would be really helpful for the students.
+I made some other videos based on questions other friends asked me and some other random topics in Mathematics and Physics but I was always trying to think of a more sound way for choosing topics that would be really helpful to the students.

-It turns out that the answer seems to always be in some kind of **data**.

-So, as a Brazilian physicist and knowing the difficulties and costs of high quality education in my country, I decided to build my first data science project with the intention to answer the following question:
+So, as a Brazilian physicist and knowing the difficulties and costs of high quality education in my country, I decided to build my first data analysis project with the intention to answer the following question:

 **- Which topics/subtopics of Physics students in Brazil struggle the most?**

 By answering this question I intend to be able to **select potential topics** and use this information to create new videos on my YouTube channel.

-The final goal is to target topics that are badly covered and give a valuable contribution to the educational system of my home country.
+Potential topics are those that are badly covered by youtubers, but searched often by students.
+By identifying a few of them  I use this information to create videos for my youtube channel and contribute more effectively to the educational system of my home country.

 ## Strategy